BookAwardtv. Interviews. Readings. Streaming or On-Demand. Watch

 In A Swift, Pure Cry, Shellis, at once a disaffected teenager and a surrogate mother to her younger siblings finds that growing up in impoverished rural Ireland in 1984 isn't easy.
 An inept alcoholic father, a silver-tongued boyfriend and a well meaning but naïve priest do as much damage as good.
 Yet alongside the gritty misery there's redemption in this compelling, dark tale.

-Three CBI Bisto Honour Awards (E2,000 & framed certificate) we
+Three CBI Bisto Honour Awards (E2,000 & framed certificate) were also presented to:

 Oliver Jeffers, author and illustrator of The Incredible Book Eating Boy :